Skip to content

 It doesn’t matter.
 My response will be the same.
 Otherwise, what do you want me to say?

 I’m older, wiser, drunker, dumber.
 I’m on a rotating ball floating in the middle of a dark and vast abyss, surrounded to an equally dark, but wetter, abyss.
 I can fly… if I spend over a grand.
-I can fight… but some guy way too old to be running the country will put me in a metal cage.
-I’m a microcosm of a mistake.
-I’m a new year’s celebration with too much champagne.
+I can fight… but some guy way too old to be running the country will lock me in a metal cage and take away the one thing that we can never buy more of: time.